-I recently started blogging about my frequent forays into horror – largely to convince myself that long hours spent watching horror films is a productive hobby!
+I started blogging about my frequent forays into horror in September 2017, largely just to convince myself that long hours spent watching horror films is a productive hobby!
 I write primarily about horror films (old and new), but will also post about TV series, books, games and – if I’m lucky – conventions and events as well.
 I can also be found on Twitter @_VividColours

 I grew up in Kent, moved to Liverpool to study Egyptology in 2004, and now I work in research support at the University of Liverpool.
 I was rather shielded from anything resembling a scary movie until my mid-teens, but have very fond memories of my first few wanderings into horror during teenage sleepovers (a scary movie trope in itself, eh?) – me and my friends huddling around the TV to watch classics like The Blair Witch, The Exorcist and The Evil Dead.
 I was hooked!

 And my blog title?
-That comes from my absolute favourite horror film of them all:
+That comes from my favourite horror film of them all:

 “Some things in their natural state have the most vivid colours”